emartineznunez/AutoMeKin/docs/results.md

 ## Visualization tools

-The Python library [amk-tools](https://github.com/dgarayr/amk_tools) developed by Diego Garay (Institute of Chemical Research of Catalonia, Prof. Carles Bo Research group) is a useful package to parse, process and transform the reaction networks created by AutoMeKin.
+The Python library [amk-tools](https://github.com/dgarayr/amk_tools) developed by Diego Garay at  the Institute of Chemical Research of Catalonia, is a useful package to parse, process and transform the reaction networks created by AutoMeKin.
 All the data contained in `FINALDIR` can be easily accessed using these tools.

 The commandline script `amk_gen_view.py` allows to generate visualizations directly taking arguments from STDIN: